usdoj-crt/crt-portal/README.md

 These tests are automatically executed for every pull request against a development instance in CircleCI.

 As we build out our end-to-end test suite it will be further automated and integrated into our CI/CD pipeline.

+## Url testing

+In order to test the urls in the code base and return any 404s to an output.csv file we are using a sh script.
+This can be run with the following command:

+    ./urlchecker.sh

 ## Browser targeting

 For the general public facing pages, we regularly test against Microsoft Edge, Internet Explorer 11, and Google Chrome, and occasionally test against Safari and Firefox.